Sk2195/telco_customer_churn/README.md

 ## Data

-The variable in the following dataset
+The variable in the following datasets are as follows:

 ### Variables